 The chief technology officers (CTOs) are:

 They look at new technology and decide if it’s helpful in the business.
-They come up with technology solutions and make suggestions for them.
+It comes up with technology solutions and make suggestions for them.
 They also work with other departments to put technology ideas into action in the company.

 IT directors :